What's on the GMAT®: The Complete Topic List

 - Advanced geometry — No proofs, no complex constructions, no heavy geometric computation.

 - Advanced statistics — No regression analysis, no hypothesis testing, no confidence intervals.
-Standard deviation is tested conceptually (understanding what it measures) but you will not need to calculate it by hand.
+Standard deviation is tested conceptually (understanding what it measures) but you won't need to calculate it by hand.

 - Specialized knowledge — The Verbal section passages cover many topics, but you never need outside knowledge.
 Every answer is in the passage.